 As the former CEO of GE Jack Welch wrote, “HR should be every company’s killer app.
 What could possibly be more important than who gets hired, developed, promoted, or moved out?”
 Whether you’re putting together your HR team for the first time, revamping your current program, or considering a career in the field, it’s important to consider both the basic responsibilities and exciting potential impact of human resource management today.

 Traditional HR Responsibilities:

 Even while the tectonic plates of our professional landscape shift beneath our feet with the weight of political turmoil and the continued Covid pandemic, business must go on as usual.
-For that to happen, there are certain integral responsibilities of HR that won’t be going away anytime soon.
+For that to happen, there are certain integral areas where robust HR policies are critical.

 Next Generation HR Responsibilities:

 As our way of working rapidly evolves, so does the role of today’s human resources department.
 From the accelerated globalization of labor to generational shifts in workplace expectations, organizations are faced daily with new challenges that require them to constantly reformulate the way they seek, hire, and manage their top talent.
 To overcome these challenges, they require HR departments that help leadership anticipate and navigate these shifts.

 This strategic way of thinking about HR is becoming more and more common, and its related roles and responsibilities have often been labeled “next generation” HR.
 As these departments transform and expand, careers in HR are moving away from ambiguous titles such as HR generalist and Human Resources Manager to HR specialists such as HR Admin, PeopleOps, Chief People Officer, and HR Data Analyst.